deadlydog/deadlydog.github.io/_posts/2025-04-02-My-favourite-git-aliases.md

 Typing `git browse` will open the remote repository in your default web browser.

-__Tip:__ Use this to open the repository in GitHub or Azure DevOps to create pull requests after committing changes to a branch and pushing them up, if you prefer the PR creation web experience to the IDE experience.
+__Tip:__ Use this to open the repository in GitHub, Azure DevOps, Bitbucket, etc. to create pull requests after committing changes to a branch and pushing them up, if you prefer the PR creation web experience to the IDE experience.

 __Note:__ `start` is a Windows command to open a file or URL in the default application.
 You may need to adjust this for the Linux/Mac equivalent, which is may be `open` for Mac and `xdg-open` for Linux.